metalsoft-io/metal-cloud-sdk2-go/docs/VMInstanceGroupApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **BlueprintControllerCreateVMInterfaceOnVMInstanceGroup**
+# **CreateVMInterfaceOnVMInstanceGroup**
-> VmInstanceGroupInterface BlueprintControllerCreateVMInterfaceOnVMInstanceGroup(ctx, body, infrastructureId, vmInstanceGroupId)
+> VmInstanceGroupInterface CreateVMInterfaceOnVMInstanceGroup(ctx, body, infrastructureId, vmInstanceGroupId)
 Creates a new Virtual Interface for the VM Instance Group

 Creates a new Virtual Interface for the VM Instance Group